mouseless/json-concepts/specs/01-basics/04-schemas.md

 # Schemas

-A schema file is a json file that can be validated against a concepts file.

-Below is an example schema;
+A json file is called a schema when it is validated against a concepts definition.
+Below is an example;

 `SCHEMA: greeting.service.json`